wizarrrr/wizarr/README.md

     APP_URL: Public Facing Url of your Wizarr instance

-3. Run `docker compose up -d` or for older version: `docker-compose up -d`
+3. Run `docker compose up -d` or for older Docekr versions: `docker-compose up -d`
 4. Access WebUI at http://localhost:5690 and setup your Plex Server

 ## Screenshots